-- How do we classify matter based on its properties? - What is a substance? - What are mass and volume? - What is the difference between an element, compound, and mixture? - What are some techniques used to separate mixtures? - What is the Law of Conservation of Mass? - What is the difference between a physical and chemical change? - How do we define solids, liquids, and gasses? - How are chemical symbols written?
+- How do we classify matter based on its properties? - What is a substance? - What are mass and volume? - What is the difference between an element, compound, and mixture? - What are some techniques used to separate mixtures? - What is the Law of Conservation of Mass? - What is a physical property?
+Chemical property? - What is the difference between a physical and chemical change? - How do we define solids, liquids, and gasses? - How are chemical symbols and formulas written?

-- Classify substances as elements, compounds, or mixtures. - Identify changes as physical or chemical. - Classify mixtures as homogeneous or heterogeneous and propose methods for separating mixtures. - Model and provide a comprehensive definition for the terms solid, liquid, and gas. - Use the Law of Conservation of Mass to predict how much product will form in a reaction. - Correctly write symbols for elements and some compounds. - Define/describe four signs of a chemical change.
+- Classify substances as elements, compounds, or mixtures. - Identify changes as physical or chemical. - Classify mixtures as homogeneous or heterogeneous and propose methods for separating mixtures. - Model and provide a comprehensive definition for the terms solid, liquid, and gas. - Use the Law of Conservation of Mass to predict how much product will form in a reaction.

+- Correctly write symbols for elements and some compounds. - Define/describe four signs of a chemical change.